jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 > [!WARNING]
 >
 > Your project **must** be in your GitHub repository to be graded.
-Submissions via D2L, email, etc. will not be accepted.
+Submissions via D2L, email, etc., will not be accepted.

 #### Coding Standards: 5%